BSMRKRS/robo-control/README.md

 ## 1. Continous_Rotation_Servo
 Establishment:
-  "servo1 = ACL.Continous_Rotation_Servo(controlPin, speed)"
+'servo1 = ACL.Continous_Rotation_Servo(controlPin, speed)''

 Functions:
 'servo1.clockwise()' turns motor on and runs it in a clockwise direction

 'servo1.counterClockwise()' turns motor on and runs it in a counterClockwise direction

 'servo1.stop()' stops the motor

 ## 2. Brushless_Encoded_Motor